 Owned and operated Wishbone, an independent record production company and recording studio in Muscle Shoals, Alabama

 · Founded five successful music publishing companies.
 Hired, coached, and published songwriters, and built the value of their copyrights to an appraised value of $3.2 million

 · Awarded eight gold and three multi-platinum records as a song writer, music publisher, producer, recording engineer, or recording studio owner

 · Co-produced, wrote and engineered “Scratchin”, a top ten most sampled instrumental track of the hip hop era.
-It is currently being used on the Netflix TV series “The Get Down”
+It was used on the recent Netflix TV series “The Get Down”

 · Received a BMI Million Performance Award as the songwriter and publisher of Angel in Your Arms which was a hit twice and sold over two million copies